Young Silicon Valley rep relies on support, mentorship and building connections to thrive

-To gain a better insight into how young professionals in the electronics industry have turned challenges into opportunities and ensured continued growth, The Representor interviewed Kristen Mandelstamm, inside sales representative and office manager for Luscombe Engineering of San Francisco.
+To gain better insight into how young professionals in the electronics industry have survived and thrived, The Representor interviewed Erin Fox, distribution sales and marketing manager, at TAARCOM.

 How long have you worked in the electronics industry?